Statistics Data Science Curriculum

 - BIODS 232: Consulting Workshop on Biomedical Data Science Units: 1–2 units

 - Gain practical industry experience and exposure to the organization, its industry, and the space in which it operates, Build relationships in the organization and industry, and gain an understanding of related career paths.
-ALP 301 Data-Driven Impact
+Applied Data Science with ICME and industry partners (CME 218).

 - Students with a background in artificial intelligence, software engineering or medicine are encouraged to apply.
 The bootcamp is suited for students who have taken machine learning and software engineering courses.